(Diet Review) Bone Broth: Healer or Hoax?

 Collagen is a protein, and like every other protein, it’s made up of a string of amino acids.

 When you consume any sort of protein, those amino acid chains are basically hacked into individual amino acids by the body, and sent to wherever they’re needed.
 Your body doesn’t distinguish the proteins from collagen versus those from chicken or any other protein source.
 This means that when you consume collagen, it doesn’t remain intact and magically directed to your hair and wrinkly skin to fix them.
-There’s no evidence at all that shows that consuming collagen in any form has a significant effect on joint health, skin, or hair, and it certainly can’t ‘rebuild bones’.
+There’s no evidence at all that shows that consuming collagen in any form has a significant effect on skin or hair, and it certainly can’t ‘rebuild bones’.
 My orthopaedic surgeon father is up in heaven right now, laughing his head off about that one.

 It’s like that old myth that eating gelatin gives you stronger nails.
 We all know that’s BS.